Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Results

 Figure~\ref{fig:f_dv} demonstrates an anti-correlation between \fesclya\ and \lya\ velocity offset among LAGER-z7OD1 LAEs.
 This correlation has been observed among Green Pea galaxies \citep{Yang2017_esc} as well as reionization-era LAEs \citep{Saxena2024,Tang2024,Witstok2024-z9}.
 It is naturally explained by radiative transfer effects.
 The more times resonance photons scatter, the further they diffuse away from the line center, and the larger their probability of destruction.

-If the factors determining \lya\ escape from the ISM are similar in local analogs and reionization-era galaxies, then only radiative transfer effects in reionization IGM differentiate their observed \lya\ properties.
+If the factors determining \lya\ escape from the ISM are similar in local analogs and reionization-era galaxies, then only radiative transfer effects in reionization-era IGM differentiate their observed \lya\ properties.
 In Fig.~\ref{fig:f_dv}, LAGER-z7OD1 LAEs are offset to lower \fesclya\ relative to Green Pea galaxies with the same velocity offset.
-This downward offset is expected for a partially neutral IGM.
-Correcting the \Ha\ luminosities for dust attenuation (left-filled symbols) increases the significance of the offset.
-We fit a line, $\fesclya\ = -0.0009 (\pm 0.006) \dv + 0.25 (\pm 0.10)$, to the LAGER-z7OD1 sample.
-A linear fit to the Green Peas has a higher y-intercept: $\fesclya\ = -0.0009 (\pm 0.0004) \dv + 0.44 (\pm 0.08)$.
+This downward offset is expected for a partially neutral IGM. {\clm A linear fit to the left-filled symbols, $\fesclya\ = -0.0009 (\pm 0.006) \dv + 0.25 (\pm 0.10)$, has a lower y-intercept than the fit to Green Pea galaxies (dotted curve), $\fesclya\ = -0.0009 (\pm 0.0004) \dv + 0.44 (\pm 0.08)$.
+The statistical significance of this offset is just 1.5 standard deviation, so it does not firmly rule out a fully ionized IGM toward LAGER-z7OD1.
+The extinction correction to the \Ha\ luminosities (left-filled symbols) increases the significance of the offset but has a signficant uncertainty. }

-The significance of this offset, however, is just 1.5 standard deviation.
-One could choose to emphasize instead that the offset does not rule out a fully ionized IGM toward LAGER-z7OD1.
-Differences in the dust content of the LAGER-z7OD1 and Green Pea samples might also explain the offset.
-This idea can be tested with more accurate measurements of the color excess.
-The median color excess in the LAGER-z7OD1 sample would need to be about 0.06~mag higher than in the Green Pea sample.